List of rulers of Asante: Elections and regents

 During the period between the death of an Asantehene and the election of a successor, the Mamponghene, the Asantehene's deputy, acts as a regent.
 This policy was only changed during a time of civil war in the late 19th century, when the Kwasafomanhyiamu or governing council itself ruled as regent.
 The succession is decided by a series of councils of Asante nobles and other royal family members.

 The colonial era and Asante independence

 The Ashanti Confederacy was made a British protectorate in 1902, and the office of Asantehene was discontinued.
 In 1926, the British permitted the repatriation of Prempeh I – whom they had exiled to the Seychelles in 1896 – and allowed him to adopt the title Kumasehene, but not Asantehene.
 However, in 1935, the British finally granted the Ashanti moderated self-rule as the Kingdom of Ashanti, and the title of Asantehene was revived.

-On 6 March 1957, the Kingdom of Ashanti and the Northern Territories, the Gold Coast Crown Colony and the British Mandate of Togoland to form the modern state of Ghana.
-The office of Asantehene is now a sub-national constitutional monarchy, and is protected by the Ghanaian constitution.

 List of rulers

 All rulers in the lists below were members of the Oyoko Abohyen Dynasty.